LicensePro

 How to Apply: Step-by-Step

-Check Memphis Zoning Requirements
+Check Memphis zoning requirements

 Collect all necessary paperwork including conditional use permit application, detailed operating plan, site development plan.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 File your conditional use permit application with the Memphis city clerk or licensing department.
-Many Tennessee municipalities now accept online applications.
+Many Tennessee municipalities now accept online applications, which can shave a week off processing time.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your CUP in Memphis?